Information Technology Service Management (ITSM) Program

 - Customer: someone who buys goods or services.
 The customer of an IT service provider is the person or group who defines and agrees to the service level targets.
 The term is also sometimes used informally to mean user - for example, 'This is a customer-focused organization.'

 - Downtime: the time when an IT service or other configuration item is not available during its agreed service time.
-The availability of an IT service is often calculated from agreed service time and downtime.
+The availability of an IT service is often calculated from the agreed service time and downtime.

 - Efficiency: a measure of whether the right amount of resource has been used to deliver a process, service, or activity.
 An efficient process achieves its objectives with the minimum amount of time, money, people, or other resources.